Katherine Sophie Dreier: Personal life

 She met and became the fiancé of American painter Edward Trumbull, also known as Edward Trumbull-Smith, when she lived in London in 1911.
 In August 1911, she married him in Brooklyn at her home at 6 Montague Terrace, Brooklyn.
 Her brother-in-law, Raymond Robins, officiated the ceremony.
 Within weeks of the marriage, Dreier found out that he was already married and was convinced “that an English marriage was not legally binding in America.”
 She printed cards and mailed them to those who had received wedding announcements.
 The cards stated “The marriage on Aug.
 8th of Katherine S. Dreier and Edward Trumbull being void on account of the existence of a former wife of Mr. Trumbull from whom he was not legally free, and the parties not having lived together as husband and wife, Mr. and Mrs. H Edward Dreier hereby recall their announcement of the marriage sent out before this fact was known.”
 This annulled the marriage and she subsequently returned to London.

 A suffragette, she was involved in the International Woman Suffrage Alliance, attending its sixth convention in Stockholm, Sweden in 1911 as a delegate.
 She was the head of the New York City's German-American Committee of the Woman Suffrage party in 1915.

+Dreier settled in the Long Ridge section of Danbury, Connecticut, just north of the town line with Redding, in 1920, where she resided for over two decades.
+During her time in the artist colony of Long Ridge, Dreier developed plans for a “Country Museum” at her home, The Haven, intended to house both the Société Anonyme collection and her personal collection of modern art.
+After unsuccessful efforts to secure support from Yale University, portions of the collection were transferred to the Yale Art Gallery beginning in 1941.
+Following Yale’s final refusal to fund the proposed museum, Dreier sold The Haven and relocated to Milford, Connecticut.

 Dreier was financially secure following receipt of an inheritance after the death of her parents in the late 1890s.